Home Photos Video FAQ Green Comps Neighborhood Contact

 The Bosch dishwasher was replaced in 2021, and the fridge is from 2012-3.

-I expect, but do not know for sure, that the tile countertop and travertine floors would be from that mid-90s remodel date.
+I expect, but do not know for sure, that the tile countertop and limestone floors would be from that '90s remodel date.

 Is any more work planned?

-I also plan on having a sewer inspection done, with the video shared with prospective buyers.
+I may plan on having another sewer inspection done, with the video shared with prospective buyers.
 I don't have a date for that yet.
 I have had the sewer scoped in the past, and don't anticipate any problems.
 I know how the side sewer runs to the city main, and in the past, there have been no issues with plant root incursions.

 What stays with the house that might not be obvious?